dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T632: Immigrants enrich society with diverse perspectives.
+### T632: Immigrants’ new perspectives and skills enrich society.

 |Support|
 |---|